 Yes, it can.

 A randomized controlled trial (2013) showed that Ashwagandha treatment (675 mg/d in three doses for 90 days) resulted in a significant increase in serum testosterone (17%) and luteinizing hormone (34%) levels, sperm concentration (167%), motility (57%), and semen volume (59%) in infertile men.
-Analysis of four observational studies (treatment versus pre-treatment) confirmed the results of improved semen parameters with 14% of pregnancy outcome success rate.
-No adverse effects were noticed for the time of Ashwagandha treatment (2018).
+Analysis of four observational studies (treatment versus pre-treatment) confirmed the results of improved semen parameters with a 14% of pregnancy outcome success rate.
+No adverse effects were noticed during the time of Ashwagandha treatment (2018).

 Another study (2015) investigated the effects of Ashwagandha supplementation on muscle mass and strength in healthy resistance training men.
-The subjects of the treatment group (29 men) consumed 300 mg of the Ashwagandha root extract twice daily for 8 weeks, while the control group (28 men) got a starch placebo.
-Both groups underwent resistance training for 8 weeks.
+The subjects of the treatment group (29 men) consumed 300 mg of the Ashwagandha root extract twice daily for eight weeks, while the control group (28 men) got a starch placebo.
+Both groups underwent resistance training for eight weeks.
 The Ashwagandha group showed outstanding performance compared to the placebo group: